Navigating Smoking and Mental Health

 I smoke and struggle with my mental health.
 Where can I find support?

-There are a number of different options available for smokers looking to quit.
+There are a number of different options available to help you quit.

-Stop Smoking London has launched a new text message service to help smokers quit smoking.
+Stop Smoking London has launched a new text message service to help you quit smoking.

 It’s free to use, can be personalised to your specific needs and lifestyle, and has been created with input from top medical experts and ex-smokers who have successfully quit.

-The text messaging service provides daily motivational texts to support smokers’ quit journey.
+The text messaging service provides daily motivational texts to support your quit journey.

 These texts have been tailored around the five most common reasons for quitting: